Skip to main content

 • Add alt text to every image

-• Don’t describe the image, communicate what it communicates.
+• Don’t describe what the image looks like, communicate what it means.

 • See our Image Accessibility Guide for tips on writing good alt text.

-• See the links under More Information for instructions on how to add alt text on each platform.
+• See the links below for instructions on how to add alt text on each platform.

 6. Videos – include narration and captions